jbaskauf/skyscraper_webapp/README.md

 An HTTP-based API allows JSON access to the dataset.
 A detailed description of the API endpoints can be found in `reference/APIservices.txt`, and the Flask app for the API can be found in `api.py`.

 An interactive web interface for easy user browsing of data.
 The user can see a ranking of skyscrapers based on their height, number of floors, year construction was started or completed, or alphabetical order.
-They can view all available information about a specific skyscraper from the rankings page or any other page with listings of specific skyscrapers.
+They can view all available information about a specific skyscraper by clicking on a skyscraper from the rankings page or any other page with listings of specific skyscrapers.
 They can also refine the ranking listing to show only skyscrapers in a certain city, built in a certain year, built of a specific material (e.g. steel), or used for a specific purpose (e.g. belltower).
 Users can browse the lists of cities, materials, and purposes, or search for a specific skyscraper.

 The HTML layout files, stylesheets, and Javascript files for the webpages can be found in the `templates` and `static` folders.